Methodology

 Understand

-Immerse in the operation — data, duty cycles, constraints, stakeholders and objectives — and capture the agreed cause-and-effect picture in a Decision Map.
+Immerse in the operation (its data, duty cycles, constraints, stakeholders and objectives) and capture the agreed cause-and-effect picture in a Decision Map.

 2